tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - Compute Nodes - store data, perform queries
 - VPC Security, IAM Permissions, KMS at rest encryption, CW Monitoring
 - Redshift Enhanced VPC Routing - VPC Networking

+## Amazon QuickSight

+QuickSight is a a BA/BI Visualisation and Dashboard tool which is capable of integrating with AWS and external data sources.

+- Business Analytics and Intelligence tool (BA/BI)
+- Visualisation and Dashboard tool
+- Ad-hoc Analysis
+- Discovery and Integration with AWS Data sources
+- .. and works with external data sources